Boat Test

 Our Verdict

-Given that this Squadron 50 Mk 3 is based on an 8-year-old design, it is no great surprise that it feels a little long in the tooth in places.
-The use of space isn't as intelligent as more modern rivals and its deck areas don't have the functionality to compete with the likes of the Galeon 500 Fly, Absolute 47 Fly and Sealine F530.
+Given that this Squadron 50 Mk 3 is based on an eight-year-old design, it is no great surprise that it feels a little long in the tooth in places.
+The use of space isn't as intelligent as more modern rivals and its deck areas don't have the functionality to compete with the likes of the Galeon 500 Fly, Absolute 47 Fly, and Sealine F530

 That said, because Fairline has built over 200 of these hulls if you include the Targa 50 Open and 50 GT sportscruiser variants the quality and consistency of construction are very good indeed and it's obvious how much care and attention have been put into the boat's finish and practical detailing.
 The versatile layout with two or three cabins and galley up or down options means that customers can tweak the design to suit their specific needs, too.

 If upgrading from a smaller boat into the 16m flybridge arena then the Squadron 50 is not an intimidating proposition.
-Its compact dimensions and intuitive IPS controls make it very manageable to manoeuvre, drive and crew and relatively easy for an experienced couple to run on their own.
+Its compact dimensions and intuitive IPS controls make it very manageable to maneuver, drive, and crew and relatively easy for an experienced couple to run on their own.

 There are clever boats in this sector but as an all-around package, the Squadron 50 is a great option.